MinaProtocol/mina/rfcs/0051-hard-fork-package-generation.md

 In order to ensure our hard fork generation tooling is sufficient both in the case of a planned hard fork and an unplanned hard fork, we must perform end-to-end tests for each workflow.
 Automating these tests will be important in the long term, but it will also be a difficult challenge.
 As such, we will describe only the testing requirements here, which can be applied to either manual or automated execution of these tests.

 * Hard fork initialization
-  * When a daemon is configured with a genesis timestamp after if the current time, it sleeps until genesis.
+  * When a daemon is configured with a genesis timestamp after the current time, it sleeps until genesis.
   * When a daemon is configured with genesis state ledger hashes only (no accounts in config), it can successfully load those ledger from disk, assuming they have been packaged with the software.
 * Planned hard fork
   * Daemons are able to dump ledger data without long async cycles or increased rates of validation timeout errors.